monapasan/bachelor-thesis/notes/Implementation/Dataset.md

 	* always have zero digit at certain place
 	* we can put indexes at start of the array or at end of the array
 	* Make experiments and investigate how the model will behave in these different cases.
-	* in case of 2 and 3 classes we must have multiple indexes.
+	* in case of 2nd and 3rd classes we must have multiple indexes.
 2. with random place:
-	* we can sample indexes of zero from uniform distribution.
+	* we can sample indexes for zero digits from uniform distribution.
 	* depends on the class we can sample multiple indexes.

 ### Implementation procedure